BagToad/GamerPals.xyz/content/docs/info/rules.md

 - No personal attacks, insults, or put-downs.
 - No inflammatory or derogatory remarks.
 - No passive aggression or backhanded comments meant to hurt or demean.
+- No hate speech, any type of bullying, or harassment (zero tolerance)

 ## 2. No advertising, no recruiting